tchbnl/MSP.bs/README.md

         zen.spamhaus.org        GOOD
 ```

-MSP.bs was originally written because I needed something like MSP for CWP servers.
+MSP.sh was originally written because I needed something like MSP for CWP servers.
 This is probably the best code to ever run on a CWP server.
 CWP is horrible.
 Please do not use it.
-But feel free to use MSP.bs.
+But feel free to use MSP.sh.